-Steveston is roughly a 40 minute drive from downtown Vancouver.
-It is accessible via public transport, it will just take you quite awhile to get there.
-But yes, it is worth it.
-It is a quaint town that reminded me of photos I had seen of American seaside villages.
+Steveston is roughly a 40-minute drive from downtown Vancouver.
+It’s accessible via public transport, but it will just take you quite awhile to get there.
+However, it’s definitely worth it.
+It’s a quaint town that reminded me of photos I had seen of American seaside villages.
 There were many colourful wooden buildings with hand-crafted signs hanging from above the doors.
 It seemed so detached from the architecture and pace of Vancouver’s city, yet you really aren’t that far away.

 Steveston is a place for wandering.
 Just wander and snap, wander and snap.
 There are boutiques and souvenir stores selling local and handmade products.
 The Fisherman’s Wharf is beautiful on a sunny evening.
 My sources tell me in the morning you can also buy fish straight off the boat from the local fisherman.
 Now that’s fresh!

 One of my favourite smells is that of a fresh sea breeze.
 I definitely got my hit that night as we sat on the patio of Sockeye’s City Grill and ate our seafood platters.
 Between five of us we shared two platters that included cod, halibut, calamari, oysters, prawns and fries.
 With some freshly cracked pepper on top it was a great way to try all different types of the local catch.
 Be wary though, the restaurants ain’t cheap.
 Because they use the locally caught produce and the fact Steveston is basically a tourist mecca, expect some inflation.
 But hey, it’s pretty.